AmjadAzward/Python-Blockchain-for-Medical-Records/README.md

 ## 📦 Features

-- ✅ Custom block structure with index, timestamp, transactions, and hash
-- 🔐 SHA-256 hashing to ensure data integrity
+- Wallet balance tracking for users (patients, doctors, miners)
+- Transaction validation to prevent overspending
-- ⛏ Proof-of-Work mining with adjustable difficulty
+- Proof-of-Work mining with adjustable difficulty
-- 📋 Add medical transactions (e.g., lab results, prescriptions)
-- 🏥 Simulated reward system for miners (hospitals, labs)
-- 🔎 Blockchain validation and tamper detection
+- Mining rewards to incentivize miners
+- Limit on transactions per block for realistic block size
+- Human-readable timestamps in blocks
+- Save and load blockchain state from JSON file

 ---